 - Visibility of assigned seating position to each employee before they arrive at the office, so employees know where to work

 - Visibility of assigned seating positions to each supervisor (and the workforce management team) so managers know where to expect employees to be

 - Historical record of employee seating positions over time, to assist in contact tracing efforts should that become necessary

 Your facilities management team plays a crucial role and is likely aggressively evaluating how to implement changes recommended to create ‘healthy buildings’.
 In addition to evaluating all types of physical space suitability from how occupied spaces are ventilated, redesigning airflow around workstations to minimize shared air, how often air filters are changed and what type are used, the humidity range maintained, entry and exit routes, employee (and potentially visitor) check-in procedures, and more.

-The workforce management team has an equally crucial role to play, by using existing capabilities in new ways and considering the use of Workforce Management capabilities that may be new to you.
+The workforce management team has an equally crucial role to play, by using existing capabilities in new ways and considering the use of call center workforce management capabilities that may be new to you.

-If you want more information on the Reserve option to Aspect Workforce Management, contact us today.
+If you want more information on the Alvaria Workforce Reserve option, contact us today.